AyrA/Http2Socks/docs/Control.md

 ## Command `BLADD`

-- Arguments: `<domain> <name> <notes> <type> <url>`
+- Arguments: `<domain> [name] [notes] [type] [url]`
 - Action: Adds or updates the given line to the memory pool of blackisted onion services
 - Response: Success if the line was added sucessfully
 - Authentication: Yes
 - Example: `BLADD example.onion Evil+Services  451 https://reason.example.com/reason/for/451`

+Defaults:

+- name: Empty string
+- notes: Empty string
+- type: 403
+- url: Empty string

 "Name" and "Notes" can be URL encoded to handle spaces.
 Other characters can also be URL encoded but it's not necessary.
 For a list of valid types, check the blacklist chapter.

-Note: To skip arguments, don't specify it but still add the space character.
-The command example doesn't specifies internal notes, so there's just two spaces in succession

 Note: Entries are not saved to file immediately.
 See `BLSAVE` for how to do this.